 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.

 |A-levels:||A*AA –Biology (or Human Biology) is required and the A* must be in a science or Mathematics (see the full list of subjects in which an A* grade will be acceptable)|

 |IB:||39 (including core points) with 7 in HL Mathematics or a science|

 |Or any other equivalent (see other UK qualifications, and international qualifications)|

-|Essential:||Candidates are required to have Biology (or Human Biology) to A-level, Advanced Higher, Higher Level in the IB or another equivalent.|
+|Essential:||Candidates are required to have Biology and either Chemistry, Physics or Mathematics to A-level, Advanced Higher, Higher Level in the IB or another equivalent.|